LEGO The Little Mermaid Royal Clamshell (43225)

 Who it's for

-So who's this for?
-If you're a Little Mermaid fan who wants a proper centrepiece for a shelf and you don't mind (or even prefer) the newer film look, this is an easy recommendation.
+If you are a Little Mermaid fan who wants a proper centrepiece for a shelf and you do not mind (or even prefer) the newer film look, this is an easy recommendation.
 The build is a real highlight for grown-up fans, and it photographs beautifully.
-If you want something to play with, something you can view from every angle, or you're firmly team 1989 cartoon, this probably isn't your set.
-One more thing worth flagging: it retired at the end of 2024, so it's aftermarket only now, which means shopping around pays off.
-For the right person though, it's a charming, unusual piece that stands out on any shelf.
+If you want something to play with, something you can view from every angle, or you are firmly team 1989 cartoon, this probably is not your set.
+One more thing worth flagging: it retired at the end of 2024, so it is aftermarket only now, which means shopping around pays off.
+For the right person, though, it is a charming, unusual piece that stands out on any shelf.

 The parts story